-ocated in Houston, Baylor College of Medicine is the only private medical school in the Greater Southwest.
-Since its founding in 1900, the College has grown into a health science university that is internationally recognized as a premiere academic health science center.
+ocated in Houston, Baylor College of Medicine is internationally recognized as a premiere academic health science center.
 The College is known for excellence in education, research and patient care.

 In 1903, the medical school began an affiliation with Baylor University that lasted until 1969, when Baylor College of Medicine became an independent institution.
 Originally located in Dallas, the College moved to Houston in 1943 to become the educational cornerstone of the Texas Medical Center.